Lewes, Delaware

 Lewes (/ˈlu:.əs/ LOO-əss) is an incorporated city on the Delaware Bay in eastern Sussex County, Delaware, United States.
-According to the 2010 census, the population is 2,747.
+According to the 2020 census, its population was 3,303.
 Along with neighboring Rehoboth Beach, Lewes is one of the principal cities of Delaware's rapidly growing Cape Region.
 The city lies within the Salisbury, Maryland–Delaware Metropolitan Statistical Area.
 Lewes proudly claims to be "The First Town in The First State."

 History

 Lewes was the site of the first European settlement in Delaware, a whaling and trading post that Dutch settlers founded on June 3, 1631, and named Zwaanendael (Swan Valley).
-The colony had a short existence, as a local tribe of Lenape Indians murdered all the 32 settlers in 1632.
+The colony had a short existence, as a local tribe of Lenape Indians killed all 32 settlers in 1632.

-The area remained rather neglected by the Dutch until, under the threat of annexation from the colony of Maryland, the city of Amsterdam made a grant of land at the Hoernkills (the area around Cape Henlopen, near the current town of Lewes) to a group of Mennonites for settlement in 1662.
+The area remained rather neglected by the Dutch until, under the threat of annexation from the Colony of Maryland, the city of Amsterdam made a grant of land at the Hoernkills (the area around Cape Henlopen, near the current town of Lewes) to a group of Mennonites for settlement in 1662.
 A total of 35 men were to be included in the settlement, led by a Pieter Cornelisz Plockhoy of Zierikzee and funded by a sizable loan from the city to get them established.
 41 persons came with Plockhoy from the Netherlands to the Hoernkill onboard the Dutch ship the Sint Jacob, one of whom was Otto Wolgast from the town of Wolgast, Pomerania.
 The settlement was established in 1663, and lasted until the very next year; in 1664, the English captured New Netherland from the Dutch, and they ordered the settlement razed with reports indicating that “not even a nail” was left there.

 The Dutch colonists proved slow to regroup, but a new settlement gradually regrew around the Hoernkills.
 In late December 1673, when the area was briefly held again by the Dutch, the settlement was attacked and burned down again by a group of Maryland colonists.
 In 1680, under the authority of the Duke of York, who had been granted such authority by his brother, King Charles II, the village (and county) was reorganized and known for two years as New Deale, Deale County, Delaware.
 A log courthouse was authorized to be built at this time.
 An Anglican congregation was established by 1681 and a Presbyterian church was built in 1682.

 In 1682, the Delaware colonies were given to William Penn by King Charles II as payment for a family debt.
-When Penn arrived in the New World later that year, he renamed the county as Sussex and the Hoernkills settlement as Lewes, in commemoration of sites in England.
+When Penn arrived in the New World later that year, he renamed the county as Sussex and the Hoernkills settlement as Lewes, in commemoration of the county and town in England.
 Lewes became and remained the county seat of Sussex County until 1791, when it was moved to a more west-central county location, the current town of Georgetown.
 The town was also known as "Lewistown" or "Lewestown".